-300 USSG App.
+USSG App.
 A (Statutory Index).

-301 USSG §2D1.8(a)(1).
+USSG §2D1.8(a)(1).

-302 USSG §2D1.8(a)(2).
+&lt;sup>305 USSG §2D1.8(a)(2).

-Participation is viewed broadly.
-For example, a defendant "participates" in the underlying offense (and is ineligible for the §2D1.8(a)(2) offense level cap) where he possesses a dangerous weapon in connection with the offense, guards a cache of controlled substances, arranges for the use of the premises for drug activity, allows the use of more than one premises, makes calls to facilitate the underlying offense, or otherwise assists in its commission.
-Further, §2D1.8(a)(2) does not apply to defendants who "had previously allowed any premises to be used as a drug establishment without regard to whether such prior misconduct resulted in a conviction."
+substances, arranges for the use of the premises for drug activity, allows the use of more than one premises, makes calls to facilitate the underlying offense, or otherwise assists in its commission.
+Turther, §2D1.8(a)(2) does not apply to defendants who "had previously allowed any premises to be used as a drug establishment without regard to whether such prior misconduct resulted in a conviction."
 To benefit from §2D1.8(a)(2), the defendant must have "initially leased, rented, purchased, or otherwise acquired a possessory interest in the premises for a legitimate purpose."
-305
+308

 The circuits have diverged as to who bears the burden of proving the defendant's participation in the underlying drug offense.
 The Ninth and D.C.
-Circuits have held that the government bears the burden of showing the defendant's participation, while the Tenth Circuit has held that the defendant bears the burden of showing that he did not participate in the underlying offense.306 Other courts have acknowledged but not resolved the issue.307
+Circuits have held that the government bears the burden of showing the defendant's participation, while the Tenth Circuit has held that the defendant bears the burden of showing that he did not participate in the underlying offense.
+309 Other courts have acknowledged but not resolved the issue.
+310

-A defendant who receives a base offense level under §2D1.8(a)(2) is ineligible for a mitigating role adjustment under §3B1.2.308
+A defendant who receives a base offense level under §2D1.8(a)(2) is ineligible for a mitigating role adjustment under §3B1.2.